mclemenceau/ubuntu-excuses/README.md

 # Ubuntu Excuses

 Once a package is uploaded to the Ubuntu archive (dput) it triggers a series of tests and rebuilds across multiple packages in the archive.
-Said package won't be able to migrate until it has build properly and all its dependencies have had successful tests
+Said package won't be able to migrate until it has build properly on all supported architectures and all its dependencies have been successfuly tested.

-This is a very simple view but this is what we call package migration.
+This is a very simple view but this is how Ubuntu package migration works.

 When a package doesn't migrate, one would wonder why? what is its excuse?

 ## introducing ubuntu-excuses

-While visual-excuses allows to see the interactions between blocked packages in the proposed pocket, this tool offers a command line le This tool also uses the package per team mapping relevant to Canonical's internal teams which could help to show excuses per team.
+While visual-excuses allows to see the interactions between blocked packages in the proposed pocket, this tool offers a command line approach.
+This tool also uses the package per team mapping relevant to Canonical's internal teams which could help to show excuses per team.
 The content comes from http://reqorts.qa.ubuntu.com/reports/m-r-package-team-mapping.html

 ## Installation